jack2game/lapis/docs/user_settings.md

 # Settings breakdown

-Some of these settings have mobile version, allowing you to setup different layouts per platform.
+All of these settings have a mobile counterpart, allowing you to setup different layouts per platform.
+If the one you want is not present in the file, you may have to add it yourself by prepending `mobile-` to its name.

 ### main-picture-position